How Sunshine (UV Rays) Damage Asphalt Shingles

 Humidity fluctuation is terrible for asphalt shingles.
 During the day, it dries them out and leaves them very brittle.
 However, when the night is humid, the stark contrast can cause the decomposition of materials.

-This fluctuation (which is more marked in extremely high temperatures) also causes a thermal expansion and contraction of the roofing materials.
 Generally, this fluctuation is awful for roofing materials and may cause them to fail sooner than expected.

 Excessive Heat